cjripple/DH110-SEM1F/assignment06/README.md

 <img width="232" alt="Screenshot of the Grid Styles feature on Figma" src="https://user-images.githubusercontent.com/91553088/140879639-d2dc1825-7f2e-4a17-92b3-24c6f55b9ae3.png">

-## Impression Test (1)
+## Impression Test

 For this impression test, I consulted with a friend who has helped me out with a previous assignment for this class.
-I thought using a previous friend would be helpful because they too have a basic understanding of how the
+I thought using a previous friend would be helpful because they too have a basic understanding of how the website works and what it is designed to do.
+I also thought that the feedback he provided earlier on was helpful.

 ### Summary of Results from the Impression Test